python-discord/infra/docs/docs/services/email/mail-clients.md

 We support server-side email filtering with [Pigeonhole Sieve](https://doc.dovecot.org/configuration_manual/sieve/pigeonhole_sieve_interpreter/).

+!!! example "DevOps Only"

+    For now, since this feature requires access to a home directory on the host, it is only accessable to members of the DevOps team.
+If you are not a member of the DevOps team and wish to configure sieve, please let us know in the #dev-oops channel.

+    We may in future investigate further usage of `dovecot-managesieved` to allow for remote management of the Sieve filters.

 Using this, users can perform common mail tasks automatically by writing small sieve scripts that are able to act on inbound mail before it reaches a user inbox.